|Other Names||Bradley's Whale, Breach Whale|

 For unknown reasons, bucks of this species are aggressive towards ships.
 Usually, males will wander the seas alone.
 If a male comes upon a ship, it will sometimes follow the ship for days.
 On occasion, the horn whale will attack the ship with no provocation.
 For large ships, this is a minor annoyance, but it can pose a serious threat to smaller vessels.

 Horn whales are only encountered at deep sea.
 They live their whole lives in the deepest part of the oceans, never venturing near land.
-They are only ever seen by mariners and fishermen.
+They are only ever seen by mariners, fishermen and whalers.

 Breach whales eat krill, fish, octopi, squid and other marine animals.
 Their typical feeding style is to rush a school of fish or shrimp with their gaping maw open and simply scoop thousands of animals in with a single pass.